402 - Employees and Outside Relations

 402.3 - Abuse of Students by School District Employees

-The school district will respond promptly to allegations of abuse of students by school district employees by investigating or arranging for the investigation of an allegation.
+The school district will respond promptly to allegations of abuse of students by school district employees by investigating or arranging for the investigation of an allegation and timely reporting to all relevant agencies as required by law.
 The processing of a complaint or allegation will be handled confidentially to the maximum extent possible.
 Employees are required to assist in the investigation when requested to provide information and to maintain the confidentiality of the reporting and investigation process.

 The school district has appointed a Level I investigator and alternate Level I investigator.
 The school district has also arranged for a trained, experienced professional to serve as the Level II investigator.
 The Level I investigator and alternate will be provided training in the conducting of an investigation at the expense of the school district.
 The names of the investigators shall be listed in the student handbook, published annually in the local newspaper, and posted in all school facilities.